ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-12-17-zoom-in-zoom-out.md

 How well do I toggle between the big picture and the small?

-**I believe in reflecting and planning often.
-We steer our destiny with resolve and intent.**
+I believe in reflecting and planning often.
+We steer our destiny with resolve and intent.

-**I also believe that the richest, most rewarding experiences are happening right now.
-Only in this moment.**
+I also believe that the richest, most rewarding experiences are happening right now.
+Only in this moment.

 There’s a balance at play.

 Zooming out regularly.
 Getting the high level view.
-Checking in with my health, education and career.
+Checking in with my health, marriage and career.

 Zooming back in to this moment, wading into the slipstream of now.